-Using the input feature set as radiomic features of either the entire liver and tumor volume, radiomic features of the liver volume only, radiomic features the tumor volume only, imaging clinical variables, dosimetric clinical variables, and neither imaging nor dosimetric clinical variables (6 combinations).

-Using either time to local tumor progression or any hepatic tumor progression as the outcome (2 combinations).

-Implementing the feature selection stage or removing feature selection from the pipeline (2 combinations).
+UEach feature set was used to build a RSF survival model twice, once with the outcome being local progression and once with the outcome being any hepatic progression, resulting in 12 models.
+This was repeated with and without the feature selection stage, resulting in a total of 24 models to be evaluated.

 Results

-The averaged cross-validation accuracies summarized in Table 2.
-Samples of the predicted survival and IBS curve compared to the ground truth are visualized in Figure 4.
+The averaged cross-validation accuracies are summarized in Table 2.
+Samples of the predicted survival and IBS curves compared to the ground truth are visualized in Figure 4.
 The results of feature importance computation are summarized in Table 3.